AMuriuki/python-web-scraper/notes/A Practical Introduction to Web Scraping in Python.md

     open_page(sys.argv[1])
 ```

-When we run the above script on a terminal
+When we run the above script on a terminal (we are passing "http://olympus.realpython.org/profiles/aphrodite" as the url to open)

 ```
 $ python script.py "http://olympus.realpython.org/profiles/aphrodite"